Skip to content

 Published: March 1, 2023 | Updated: January 2, 2026

-The Q-factor impacts ergonomics and pedaling efficiency.
-What is considered "good" depends on several factors, including the type of bike and the rider's anatomy.
+The Q-factor affects ergonomics and pedaling efficiency.
+What is considered "good" depends on several factors, including the type of bicycle and the rider's anatomy.

 Here are some general guidelines: